 GeneCards Summary for LPAR1 Gene

 LPAR1 (Lysophosphatidic Acid Receptor 1) is a Protein Coding gene.
-Diseases associated with LPAR1 include Spinal Stenosis and Pulmonary Fibrosis.
-Among its related pathways are Peptide ligand-binding receptors and Phospholipase D signaling pathway.
+Diseases associated with LPAR1 include Pulmonary Fibrosis and Spinal Stenosis.
+Among its related pathways are Signaling by GPCR and NOTCH1 regulation of human endothelial cell calcification.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and phospholipid binding.
 An important paralog of this gene is LPAR2.

 UniProtKB/Swiss-Prot Summary for LPAR1 Gene